ubirch/ubirch-avr/README.md

 ### Make

-1. Edit CMakeLists.txt and set PROG_TYPE and PROG_DEV to your flash programmer and device.
+1. Edit CMakeLists.txt and set PROGRAMMER and SERIAL_DEV to your flash programmer and device.
 2. follow the following procedure:

 ```